inloop/image-picker/README.md

 - to use your custom views for action, camera and asset items use `CellRegistrator` class
 - don't forget to set your `delegate` and `dataSource` if needed
 - to define a source of photos that should be available to pick up use view controller's `assetsFetchResultBlock` block
-- to access selected assets use `selectedAssets` array

 ### Capture settings